owntracks/docker-recorder/README.md

   mosquitto-logs:
   mosquitto-conf:
 ```
-See [here](https://hub.docker.com/_/eclipse-mosquitto) for info on the eclipse-mosquitto image and how to configure.
+See [here](https://hub.docker.com/_/eclipse-mosquitto) for info on the eclipse-mosquitto image and how to configure it.

-# Notes
+# Possible enhancements

-- ~~certificates volume for Recorder and some documentation~~
-- ~~Check if lua5.2-libs is needed~~
-- ~~Check if eclipse-mosquitto is working~~
-- Maybe put the most common mosquitto options
+- Maybe put the most common Mosquitto options in the section which uses an MQTT broker in the docker-compose file
-- Maybe add letsencrypt
+- Possibly add support for Let's Encrypt
-- ~~Add some defaults so mosquitto and owntracks work right away~~
-- Find out how it works with automatic build tags on travis and automatic docker hub uploading